andlo/mycroft-skills-list-gitbook/skills/skill-tivo.groupwhere.md

 ---
-description: Based on ideas from the following sites:
+description: Based on ideas from the following sites
 ---

 ### _skill-tivo.groupwhere_
 ## Description:
-Based on ideas from the following sites:
+Based on ideas from the following sites

-Add the following to your mycroft.conf and restart mycroft-skills "TivoSkill": {
+Add the following to your mycroft.conf and restart mycroft-skills "TivoSkill" {
-"name": "Bob's Tivo",
+"name" "Bob's Tivo",
-"host": "192.168.0.84",
+"host" "192.168.0.84",
-"port": 31339,
+"port" 31339,
-"zapuser": "your@email.addr",
+"zapuser" "your@email.addr",
-"zappass": "YOURZAP2ITPASS",
+"zappass" "YOURZAP2ITPASS",
-"debug": false
+"debug" false
 }
 Port should always be 31339.
 Zap2iT is optional but will allow mycroft to tell you what is playing on the current channel.
 Without it, it will only tell you the channel.
-Currently, the following functions are working:
+Currently, the following functions are working
 * "Tivo status"
 * "Tivo channel up"
 * "Tivo channel down"